Frequently Asked Questions regarding Certified Financial Planner™ Professionals

 Why are CFP® certification requirements important?
 The certification process assures the general public that the individuals authorized to use its marks have met the education, examination and experience requirements to provide co-ordinated financial planning advice.

 What are the CFP® certification requirements?
-There are four:
+Candidates must:

 Can a CFP® professional lose his or her certification?
 The Board has the absolute and unrestricted authority to revoke the right to use the certification marks if it finds the practitioner has failed to adhere to the strict code of ethics and professional responsibility requirements.